 To put this in perspective consider this chart from John Burns Real Estate which shows the demand side impact of high mortgage rates.
 When we look at a $400K mortgage the change in rates from 2.5% to 6.3% reduces the qualifier pool from 50 million households to 30 million households.
 That’s a 40% decline in the pool of potential borrowers.

 Although a slowing real estate market is the most worrisome aspect of this it’s not the only impact.
 The broader financial market impact is significant and stretches across the full spectrum of markets.
 For instance, high yield bond issuance has evaporated.
 Venture capital funding has evaporated.
 New business formation has evaporated.
 Auto loans are just starting to slow.
+The entire economy (and banking/credit system) was structured for low interest rates and now it’s being forced into an unprecedented adjustment to higher rates in record time.
 And that’s the thing that worries me most here.
 We are still very, very early in this slowdown.
 These credit market adjustments will takes quarters and perhaps even years to fully play out.

 This morning’s retail sales data confirmed a lot of my thinking here and the Atlanta Fed adjusted their GDP Now model to 0% as a result of this.
 Remember, this is early stages here.
 The financial markets are pricing in a lot of this, but the Fed is way, way behind the curve here.
 They’re panicked over trailing 12 month CPI data and surging energy prices when all the forward looking financial market data is starting to scream slowdown and disinflation.
 I think they’ve made a huge policy mistake and have already overtightened which will not only result in a recession, but rising unemployment which is a direct breach of their mandate.